Les Misérables (2012 film)

-Following the release of the 1980 musical, a film adaptation was mired in "development hell" for over ten years, as the rights were passed on to several major studios, and various directors and actors considered.
-In 2011, producer Cameron Mackintosh sold the film rights to Eric Fellner, who financed the film through Working Title Films.
-In June 2011, production of the film officially began, with Hooper and Mackintosh serving as director and producer, and the main characters were cast later that year.
-Principal photography began in March 2012, with a budget of $61million.
+Following the release of the stage musical, a film adaptation was mired in development hell for over ten years, as the rights were passed on to several major studios, and various directors and actors considered.
+In 2011, the stage musical's producer Cameron Mackintosh sold the film rights to Eric Fellner, who financed the film with Tim Bevan and Debra Hayward through their production company Working Title Films.
+In June 2011, production of the film officially began, with Hooper hired as director.
+The main characters were cast later that year.
+Principal photography began in March 2012 and ended in June.
 Filming took place on locations in Greenwich, London, Chatham, Winchester, Bath, and Portsmouth, England; in Gourdon, France; and on soundstages in Pinewood Studios.

-Les Misérables premiered at Leicester Square in London on 5 December 2012, and was theatrically released on 25 December 2012 in the United States and on 11 January 2013 in the United Kingdom.
-It grossed over $442million worldwide.
-It received generally positive reviews: many critics praised the direction, production values, musical numbers, and the ensemble cast, with Jackman, Hathaway, Redmayne, Seyfried, Aaron Tveit, and Samantha Barks being the most often singled out for praise.
-However, Crowe's performance as Javert and singing were said to be the worst parts of the film.
-The film was nominated for eight awards at the 85th Academy Awards, winning three, and received numerous other accolades.
+Les Misérables premiered at the Odeon Luxe Leicester Square in London on 5 December 2012, and was released by Universal Pictures on 25 December in the United States and on 11 January 2013 in the United Kingdom.
+The film received generally positive reviews from critics, with many praising the direction, production values, musical numbers, and the performances of the cast, with Jackman, Hathaway, Redmayne, Seyfried, Tveit, and Barks being the most often singled out for praise.
+However, Crowe's singing and performance as Javert was criticised.
+It grossed $442.8 million worldwide against a production budget of $61 million during its original theatrical run.
+The film was nominated for eight categories at the 85th Academy Awards, winning in three, and received numerous other accolades.
+The National Board of Review and the American Film Institute named Les Misérables one of the top-ten films of 2012.
+Since its release, it has been considered to be one of the best musical films of the 21st century.

+A new digitally remixed and remastered version of the film was released theatrically in Dolby Cinema on 14 February 2024 in the United Kingdom and on 23 February 2024 in the United States to commemorate the stage musical's 40th anniversary in 2025.